-In 2019, Killingly, New Haven, and West Haven created opportunities for family involvement, including literacy lunches, reading sessions with families, and family nights.
+In 2019, Killingly and New Haven created opportunities for family involvement, including literacy lunches, reading sessions with families, and family nights.

 During the pandemic of 2020, sites that couldn’t operate in person served children online.
-Other sites distributed literacy kits for home use. .
+Other sites distributed literacy kits for home use.
 Aspects of these adaptive strategies worked so well that some of our site partners added distance learning and/or online individual tutoring sessions to in-person operations in 2021 and continued this hybrid strategy in 2022.
-One community ran their entire program virtually, with great success.
+One community ran their entire program virtually in 2021 and 2022.

 Early Childhood Literacy Matters